thierrymoudiki/thierrymoudiki.github.io/_posts/2024-11-18-GLMNet-post.md

 comments: true
 ---

-During the past few weeks, I've been adapting a Python version of the (seemingly abandoned?) official Stanford GLMNet package.
+During the past few weeks, I've been adapting a Python version of the ([seemingly abandoned?](https://github.com/bbalasub1/glmnet_python)) official Stanford GLMNet Python package.
 Don't try to build a programming interface on it yet, as it's still **"moving"**.

 GLMNet implements the entire [lasso or elastic-net](https://glmnet.stanford.edu/articles/glmnet.html) regularization path for `linear` regression, `logistic` and `multinomial` regression models, `poisson` regression and the `cox` model.
 My implementation is faithful to the R Fortran-based one, but: